dreamcatcher-tech/network/Inbox/2023-11-06 0935 when to run side effects.md

 This would listen to every new pulse created, and check it to see if we should side effect it.

 If we should, then rerun the pulse in the isolation context.
-Error if the end result doesn't match the supplied pulse,
+Error if the end result doesn't match the supplied pulse, otherwise use the whispered functions to run and supply results back to the chain.